07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

-1. serial : serial of the purchase order
+1. serial : serial of the purchase ordering
 2. tokenUser : username of the user who creates the purchase

 - Response :